stoffee/csp-k8s-hcp/README.md

 Each cloud vendor offers their own networking, compute, storage, and other <strong>cloud services</strong>.
 The logic for handling each cloud service is stored in a <strong>module</strong> in <a target="_blank" href="https://registry.terraform.io/browse/modules">registry.terraform.io</a>.

-Code <a target="_blank" href="https://spacelift.io/blog/terraform-templates">template</a> files and the <strong>resources</strong> they reference are also stored in HashiCorp's registry.
+Optionally, code <a target="_blank" href="https://spacelift.io/blog/terraform-templates">template</a> files and the <strong>resources</strong> they reference are also stored in HashiCorp's registry.

+PROTIP: This modularity enables repeatability and collaboration.

+Those with Terraform Enterprise licenses can create <strong>private</strong> modules in the Registry.

 ### Multi-platform

-Different modules reduce the complexity during creation of complex platforms such as Kubernetes:
+Different modules reduce the complexity during creation of  <strong>platforms</strong> such as Kubernetes:

    * <a target="_blank" href="https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest">EKS (Elastic Kubernetes Service) in AWS</a>
    * AKS (Azure Kubernetes Service)
    * GKE (Google Kubernetes Engine)
    <br /><br />

-PROTIP: This public modularity enables repeatability and basic collaboration.

-Those with Terraform Enterprise licenses can create <strong>private</strong> modules in the Registry.

-When managed by a central team, modules provide a standardized way to create and manage infrastructure resources across <strong>multiple platforms</strong> for Kubernetes by cloud vendors.
+When managed by a central team, modules provide a standardized way to create and manage infrastructure resources across platforms and cloud vendors.

+PROTIP: API calls among cloud vendors can be very different.
+However, Terraform providers and Terraform binary commands standardizes operation across all clouds

-Each HCL module contains variables with default values that can be <strong>overridden</strong> by customized values in <strong>main.tf</strong> or <strong>sample.auto.tfvars</strong> files, thus controlling what features and services you would like to deploy for your specific use case example.
+Each HCL module contains variables with default values that can be <strong>overridden</strong> by customized values in <strong>main.tf</strong> or <strong>sample.auto.tfvars</strong> files, thus controlling what features and services you would like to deploy for your specific use case.

 ### Multi-node